BreakingBytes/breakingbytes.github.io/content/PV-electrical-mismatch.md

 # Uniform Versus Non-Uniform Shade

-Photovoltaic solar energy panels, _aka_ PV, have a counter-intuitive resonse to shade, that surprises most people.
+The counter-intuitive effect of shade on photovoltaic (PV) solar energy panels surprises most people.

-> Shade across a relatively small portion of the panel can cause a disproportionately much larger power loss.
+> Shade across a relatively small portion of the panel can cause a disproportionately large power loss.

-_IE_ Shade across just the bottom row of cells, only 6 cells out of 60, only 10% of the PV panel, will cause 90% power loss!
+For example, shade across just the bottom row of cells, only 6 cells out of 60, merely 10% of the PV panel, will cause 90% power loss!
 Why does this happen?
 Did you think it would cause only 10% power loss?
 Why isn't power loss _linear_ with shade?

 OK, to be fair, if the entire array is uniformly shaded or merely illuminated with a less intense light, then the decrease in power _would_ be proportional